 To be considered for admission to graduate study, the applicant must hold a bachelor's degree from a regionally accredited college or university with at least a 2.75 cumulative grade point average and meet specified program requirements in a discipline of study.
 Students whose cumulative grade point average falls between 2.5 and 2.7 may be considered for provisional admission.
-The program director will stipulate the conditions of provisional admission, which may include registration in a specific course or courses, limiting the number of credits for enrollment and achieving a specified G.P.A. in this coursework.
+The program director will stipulate the conditions of provisional admission, which may include registration

+Schooloffers in Sasteiffs, electoral courtees thimiting the number of credits for enrollment and achieving a specified G.P.A. in this coursework.